bioinf-jku/TTUR/README.md

 with it).
 Therefor, if a direct comparison with the results in the paper is not necessary, it might be better to use the batched version.

+### Provided Code

 -- Example code for FID in preparation --

+#### FID.py
+This file contains the implementation of all necessary functions to calculate the FID.

+#### FID_example_batched.py
+Example code to show the usage of the batched version of the FID implementation.

+#### FID_example_unbatched.py
+Example code to show the usage of the unbatched version of the FID implementaion.

+#### data_container.py
+Containes a helper class for data handeling.

 - precalculated statistics stat_trn.pkl.gz used in FID_Examples is to big to store on github.
 It will be made available differently